mrprfrm/informatorium/Contest/Count Total Number of Colored Cells.md

         return count
 ```

-This gives us a solution with $O(n)$ time complexity and $O(1)$ space complexity, which is quite solid—but not the most efficient.
+This gives us a solution with $O(n)$ time complexity and $O(1)$ space complexity, which is quite solid — but not the most efficient.
 If we carefully analyze the formula, we can see that it simplifies to:

 ```python
 class Solution: